zistvan/caribou/docs/interaction-with-nodes.md

 * V [variable] = value (if no value is needed for the operation, stop at K)

 In-code examples of these operations can be found in the Go client in /src/

+#### Conditional gets

+The FPGA can be confugured with one or multiple filters that can execute a condition on the value when retrieved.
+If the condition holds, the value is returned in full, otherwise an empty response is sent to the client.
+This allows for pushing down filtering operations into the storage.

+A conditional get operation consists of a key and instead of a value, a bitvector that configures *all* processing elements on the node.
+These can be of various types, but the default ones are "byte comparisons".
+The bit vector is a concatenation of the configuration vector of each element, padded so that it is a multiple of 8Bs, with a maximum size of 64Bs.

+The "byte comparators" have the following configuration bits:

+	Bit 0-11: Offset in the value (counting the 2Bs for length as well!)
+	Bit 12-15: Comparison function (0=equal, 1=smaller, 2=larger, 3=notequal).
+	Bit 16-47 (4 Bytes): Constant to compare to.

+If there are 8 comparators, up to 8 x 48B can be provided in the configuration vector.
+An all zero bitvector disables the comparator, and internally the bitvector is padded with zeros.

 ### Tenant shares config